Cat System Corp.: Mallsoft releases and collaborations (2014–2016)

-Elzinga's first successful album, Hiraeth (2014), established him as a vaporwave musician and showed the early internet culture of his youth within what The Outline's Emma Madden called the "ahistorical placelessness" of vaporwave.
+Elzinga's first successful album, Hiraeth (2014), established him as a vaporwave musician and showed the early Internet culture of his youth within what The Outline's Emma Madden called the "ahistorical placelessness" of vaporwave.
 It was one of the best-selling vaporwave albums worldwide until July 2014, being called by Bandcamp Daily's Simon Chandler "one of [Elzinga's] standout albums" and by VWMusic's Andrew Daly an influential release on the scene.
 Late Night Stereo, released in June 2014, was Elzinga's next release, and "just missed the cut" of Fact's listing of July's "essential cassette releases."

 Elzinga's next solo album, Palm Mall, was released in late 2014.
 It was one of the best-selling vaporwave albums worldwide in October 2014 and became Elzinga's most well-known music release, being called a "particularly atmospheric" album by author Samuel Cothron.

-In 2014, Elzinga collaborated with anonymous musician Telepath, releasing the album Blue Dream; it was described as "washed out euphoria" by one reviewer.
-He also produced Corporate Mixtape with artist Donovan Hikiru in 2015, an album that exemplifies criticism of capitalism, and created a remix of Luxury Elite's "Strut" for her album World Class.
+In 2014, Elzinga collaborated with anonymous musician Telepath on the album Blue Dream, whose musical style was once described as "washed out euphoria" by a reviewer.
+He also produced Corporate Mixtape with artist Donovan Hikaru in 2015, where he explores futuristic working soundscapes, and created a remix of Luxury Elite's "Strut" for her album World Class.